geeknik/my-awesome-stars/topics.md

 - [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Your Next Store: Modern Commerce with Next.js and Stripe as the backend.
 - [gitroomhq/postiz-app](https://github.com/gitroomhq/postiz-app) - 📨 The ultimate social media scheduling tool, with a bunch of AI  🤖
 - [midday-ai/v1](https://github.com/midday-ai/v1) - An open-source starter kit based on Midday.
-- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source Cursor for Designers.
-Design directly in your live React app and publish your changes to code.
+- [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The Cursor for Designers • An Open-Source Visual Vibecoding Editor • Visually build, style, and edit your React App with AI
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
 The Agentic last-mile 🪁